gvwilson/fiction/in-heck/index.md

 Maddy slammed Special Leaf's front door behind her.
 She loved Sindy fiercely,
 but sometimes her sister just wouldn't *listen*.
-Prosecutors might take orders from children in story books, or let them come along on raids, but this wasn't a story.
+Regulators might take orders from children in story books, or let them come along on raids, but this wasn't a story.
 And for all his good manners,